Buffs (Royal East Kent Regiment): Formation to end 17th century

 The Dutch fight for independence from Spain in the 1568–1648 Eighty Years' War was supported by Protestants across Europe; the origins of the regiment were Thomas Morgan's Company of Foot, a group of 300 volunteers from the London Trained Bands formed in 1572.
-In 1586, these English and Scottish volunteer units were brought together in the Anglo-Scots Brigade, which in various formats served in the Dutch military until 1782.
+In 1586, these English and Scottish volunteer units were brought together in the Scots Brigade, which in various formats served in the Dutch military until 1782.